RichardBongani/Web_Scraping_Microverse/README.md

 To clone this project using https: git clone https://github.com/RichardBongani/Web_Scraping_Microverse.git

 ### Install
-After the project has been downloaded,use your terminal to rub it
+After the project has been downloaded,use your terminal to run it

 ### Usage
 When inside of the folder Microverse_Tic_tac_toe you can run the command ruby scraper_web/my_scraper.rb